Ironmouse: Early life

+2017–2020: Streaming debut and VTuber identity

 In 2017, she began to pursue a career as a streamer instead, as she was "lonely and wanted something to do".
 Hesitant to use her real face online, she was inspired by the Japanese entertainer Kizuna AI, the first YouTuber to refer to themselves as a "virtual YouTuber"—to stream with a digital avatar to conceal her identity.
 Her username comes from the villain Sailor Iron Mouse from the manga series Sailor Moon.

 After discovering that there were a growing number of users referring to themselves as VTubers like Kizuna, she began to consider herself one.
 The Ironmouse persona was expanded into a character, which she referred to as a "bigger version of me" and being like a superhero costume; her avatar usually takes the form of a horned demon with pink and purple hair, while its backstory—influenced by her having jokingly referred to herself on-stream as such—suggests that the character is a personification of Satan itself.
 Ironmouse's distinctive, high-pitched speaking voice is the result of a lung infection stemming from common variable immunodeficiency (CVID) which also resulted in her being on oxygen support 24/7; she has remarked that some people have refused to take her seriously because of her voice, and that some fellow streamers have been shocked to find out that it was her real voice, and not being manipulated with a voice changer.

-Growth, VShojo membership (2020–2025)
+2020–2025: Growth and VShojo membership

 Amid a growth trend for streamers in general, and especially VTubers, Ironmouse's audience on Twitch began to see increases over 2020 and 2021.
 The increasing revenue from her streams also allowed her to afford higher-quality health care.
 In turn, improvements to her condition enabled her to perform longer streams on a more regular basis.
 In November 2020, Ironmouse was announced as one of the charter members of VShojo, a new U.S.-based agency of English-language VTubers, joining other streamers and personalities such as Nyanners and Projekt Melody.